 - Provision of current CPD records in line with RICS’ requirements and may be asked to provide a detailed CV setting out relevant experience.

 - Provision of a letter from the professional body confirming membership is up to date and there are no regulatory matters ongoing or sanctions awarded against the applicant.

 Where can I find more information about RICS?

 Which NVQs provide access to Associate Membership of RICS (AssocRICS)?

-CADUK offer the following NVQs at Level 6 & 7 that provide access to Associate Membership of RICS (AssocRICS):
+CADUK offer the following NVQs at Level 6 & 7 that provide learners with the opportunity to apply for Membership of The Chartered Institute of Building (MCIOB).
+This CIOB Membership will also enable learners to apply for Associate Membership of RICS (AssocRICS):